 Figure 4-1 S-128 Data model overview

-Application Schem
+Application Schema

 The UML models shown in the Figures below are the overall CNP Application Schema.

 This section contains a general overview of the classes and relationships in the S-128 Application Schema.
-Detailed information about how to use the feature types and information types to encode CNP information is provided in the S-128 Data Classification and Encoding Guide.
+Detailed information about how to use the feature types and information types to encode CNP information is provided in the S-128 Data Classification and Encoding Guide(DCEG).

 The following conventions are used in the UML diagrams depicting the Application Schema: